 Certain functions (and operators such as

 \) produce a continuous time series by starting with data points from a discrete time series and inserting additional points (1 per second) to fill in the intervals and gaps.
 You see data every second regardless of the reporting interval of the underlying input data.
 The process is called interpolation.
-In the following video, Wavefrount co-founder Clement Pang explains how it works.
+In the following video, Wavefront co-founder Clement Pang explains how it works.
 Note that this video was created in 2018 and some of the information in it might have changed.